Gbuomprisco/ts-node-starter/README.md

     npm install

 ### Compile Typescript

     npm run build

 ### Tests

 Write your Jasmine tests in the folder `tests` and then run:

     npm test

+To run the tests with coverage (using Istanbul), run:

+    npm test:coverage

 ### CLI